Hillfields: Modern period

-Redevelopment after the Second World War
+Second World War destruction and redevelopment

-In the years leading up to the Second World War, maintenance of the area declined.
-The war also saw Hillfields being heavily bombed by the Luftwaffe.
+The war saw Hillfields being bombed by the Luftwaffe due to its industrial nature.
+During the war, 192 houses in Hillfields were totally destroyed or demolished and nearly 1450 were seriously damaged.
+During the post-war period, the population of the area halved due to relocation.

 The Town and Country Planning Act 1944 allowed local authorities to declare Areas of Comprehensive Development, and Hillfields was declared one of three in Coventry in 1951.
 It was declared that 53% of the houses were unfit to live in within the next five years, and this gave the local authorities the right to use Compulsory Purchase Orders on the properties.

 Redevelopment of the area began in the early 1960s with the intention of housing a population of 6,000 people in high-density areas.
 Halfway through the decade, three mid-rise tower blocks had been completed, with two more larger ones being under construction and in planning.
 Upon the completion of the construction, thirteen tower blocks had been built.
-Some of these tower blocks have since been demolished, the remaining tower blocks are currently owned and maintained by Whitefriars Housing Group.
+Some of these tower blocks have since been demolished.
+By 1970, it was estimated that less than 50% of properties in Hillfields had access to hot water and an indoor toilet and bath.

 In the 1970s, the view changed and the aim was to modernise and improve the existing older houses.
 An area once proposed for clearance was designated "General Improvement Area" status, which allowed residents a budget for improving the environment and house.
 The final council housing estate was built in 1979 in the Brook Street area.
 The housing improvement scheme also ended in the 1980s with grants being offered to those in most need of care instead of whole areas.

-The area of Hillfields was known for its red light area during the 1980s.

-In 1899, Coventry City Football Club build a stadium at Highfield Road in the area.
-They played there for 106 years until 2005 (by which time no sign of the original stadium remained) when they relocated to the Ricoh Arena at Foleshill.
-The stadium was demolished the following year and redeveloped for housing, although the pitch was retained as public open space so the area's youngsters can continue the tradition of football being played on it.
+In 1899, Coventry City Football Club built a stadium at Highfield Road in the area.
+They played there for 106 years until 2005 when they relocated to the Ricoh Arena at Foleshill.
+The stadium was demolished the following year and redeveloped for housing, although the pitch was retained as public open space.

-The Mercer's Arms pub opposite it was for many years a popular jazz venue, hosting both the local 1920s/30s-style Dud Clews Jazz Orchestra and modern-jazz musicians who would travel the 100 miles or so from London.
+The Mercer's Arms pub was for many years a jazz venue, hosting both the local 1920s/30s-style Dud Clews Jazz Orchestra and modern-jazz musicians who would travel from London.
+It was demolished in the early 2000s.

-Hillfields is now in the phase of being modernised again.
-A tower block of flats has been pulled down to make space for the new city college at Swanswell.

-Hillfields has a high population of immigrants compared to any other part of the city.
-Famous black Coventrians who have lived in Hillfields include Neville Staple of The Specials who has written about the dance scene and casual street violence that were a hallmark of life in that area in his biography Original Rude Boy.
-The black British middleweight boxer Errol Christie has lived in Hillfields.